tkpmonke/shooter-engine/README.md

 ### Features

 Here is a list of planned/implemented features.
 This list is incomplete and will change over time.
+The engine is still very young, so many of these features wont be implemented for a while
 - Rendering
     -   OpenGL
         - [x] Mesh Rendering